 The reporting perimeter is on an entity level basis and not on a consolidated group basis (i.e. "solo basis").

-Non-Performing Exposures (NPEs) and Non-Performing Loans (NPLs5), for the purposes of target setting, refer to on-balance sheet items only.
+Non-Performing Exposures (NPEs8) and Non-Performing Loans (NPLs9), for the purposes of target setting, refer to on-balance sheet loans and advances only.